SDMA case study: Molly

 Breed: Shih tzu

-Molly presented for a routine ovariohysterectomy.
+Molly presented for a routine ovariohysterectomy (OVH).

 Molly was purchased healthy from a breeder at 2 months of age.
-Molly’s diet consisted of Kirkland Signature puppy food and she reportedly had a good appetite.
-While Molly had occasional household accidents, Molly’s owners thought nothing of it, as they felt it might have been part of house training or just her excitable nature, and that it would improve with time.
+Molly’s diet consisted of puppy food and she reportedly had a good appetite.
+While Molly had occasional household accidents, Molly’s owners thought nothing of it, as they felt it might have been part of house training or her excitable nature, and that it would improve with time.

 Molly was bright, alert, and responsive (BAR).
 She was well-hydrated and had a normal temperature, pulse, and respiratory rate.
 Her body condition score (BCS) was excellent, and her weight was stable.

-- Next step considerations—A complete urinalysis should accompany an increase in SDMA.
+- Next step considerations: A complete urinalysis should accompany an increase in SDMA.
 Additional diagnostics could include imaging of the kidneys as well.

 - Molly’s complete urinalysis showed a urine specific gravity of 1.022, with white blood cells and rod-shaped bacteria on sediment evaluation.
-The urine was submitted to the reference laboratory for a urine culture and MIC (minimum inhibitory concentration) sensitivity.
+The urine was submitted to the reference laboratory for a urine culture and MIC (minimum inhibitory concentration) susceptibility.

-- Diagnostic imaging can hold value for identifying and localizing disease—Molly’s ultrasound showed both kidneys slightly decreased in size and mild bilateral renal pelvic dilation.
+- Diagnostic imaging can hold value for identifying and localizing disease: Molly’s ultrasound showed both kidneys slightly decreased in size and mild bilateral renal pelvic dilation.